septentrio-gnss/PointOneCorrectionsWithSeptentrio/osr/README.md

 Their service is multi constellation and Connectivity agnostic.

 The service supports two mechanisms for communication:
-   * Option 1: NTRIP (OSR protocol), thanks to this you can connect to the service without any external library or CPU since Septentrio receivers have an NTRIP client embedded in their Software.
+   * Option 1: NTRIP (OSR protocol), you can connect to the service without any external library using this option since Septentrio receivers have an NTRIP client embedded in their Software.
    * Option 2: Polaris protocol, which requires using the open source Polaris library run in an external CPU (e.g. Raspberry Pi)